A Guide to the AWS Cloud Adoption Framework

-Amazon has produced a range of whitepapers that outline AWS CAF benefits.
-For example, the AWS Cloud Adoption Framework speedy migration process.
+Amazon has produced a range of whitepapers that outline AWS CAF benefits, including its speedy migration process.

 You can download them to a Kindle device or follow the links to save them as PDFs.
 However, reading the reviews on the product pages gives an excellent insight into the service itself.

 A whitepaper entitled 'An Overview of the AWS Cloud Adoption Framework' averages 4.4 stars.
 Comments are generally positive, both about the whitepaper and AWS CAF.

 Yet, one major issue that persists for small and medium-sized businesses is a lack of cloud knowledge.